-Observation: These procedures were applied in the previous year and no exceptions were noted.
-These procedures will be applied in the next fiscal year.
+Observation: These procedures were applied in previous years and no exceptions were noted.
+These procedures will be rotated to the next fiscal year.

 Payroll and Personnel

 16. Obtain a listing of employees/elected officials employed during the fiscal period and management's representation that the listing is complete.
 Randomly select 5 employees/officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files.